koengr/QCforBusiness/_essentials/timelines.md

 ---
 layout: default
-title: 5 Timelines, When can we expect a useful Quantum Computer?
+title: "The timelines: when can we expect useful quantum computers?"
 nav_order: 5
 ---

-## Timelines: When can we expect a useful Quantum Computer?
+# Timelines: When can we expect a useful Quantum Computer?

 <fieldset class="field-set" markdown="1">
 <legend class="leg-title">At a glance</legend>